Coastal Ocean Explorers

 - Small bag or backpack for all your gear

-Yes, we encourage you to create a wait list so that another youth (with completed paperwork) is ready to take the place of one who may be unable to make it due to unforeseen circumstances.
-The final passenger list must be submitted no later than 7 days prior to expedition.
+Yes, we encourage you to create a wait list so that another youth and/or chaperone (with completed paperwork) is ready to take the place of one who may be unable to make it due to unforeseen circumstances.
+The final passenger list with any planned alternates must be submitted no later than 7 days prior to expedition.
 Failure to submit your final passenger list by the deadline may result in forfeit of the expedition.